vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/110/04_ajIjano_amRta.md

 However, he also wants it to be a type of partitive genitive (“eine Art von Genit.

 partit.”) dependent on ájījanaḥ; it is difficult to imagine what sort of partitive gen. could be construed with ‘beget’.
-I see no reason why this gen. cannot depend on dhárman as ṛtásya does (Sāy.’s solution).
+I see no reason why this gen. cannot depend on dhárman as ṛtásya does (Sāyaṇa.’s solution).